NotCP97/url-shortner-fastapi-mongo/README.md

 ## Description

-this lightweight project is a URL shortener using FastAPI and mongodb.
+A URL shortener using FastAPI and mongodb.

 ## Features

 - Shorten URL
 - Redirect to original URL

 ## Installation